mjastad/uptick/README.md

   * PGSQL 9.x

 ### Mongo

-MongoDB is a free and open-source cross-platform document-oriented database program.
+MongoDB is an open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.

 ### MySQL
 MySQL is an open-source relational database management system (RDBMS).
-MySQL is written in C and C++.
-Its SQL parser is written in yacc, but it uses a home-brewed lexical analyzer.
+MySQL's core engine is written in C and C++. coupled with a yacc parser and proprietary lexical analyzer for supporting SQL.

 ### PostgreSQL

-PostgreSQL, simply Postgres, is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
+PostgreSQL is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
 As a database server, its primary functions are to store data securely and return that data in response to requests from other software applications.

 ## Setup & Configuration

 ### Multi Node

-Node-cluster is good for taking advantage of multi core processors, but when it comes to horizontal scaling(adding more virtual machines), you'll need to use load balancers or reverse proxy.
-For reverse proxy you can use any web server like Apache or nginx.
-In this architecture we use nginx.
+Node-clusters are good for taking advantage of multi core processors, but when it comes to horizontal scaling(adding more virtual machines), you'll need to use load balancers or reverse proxy.
+In most cases application developers can use any web server such as Apache or MGINX as a reverse proxy. for this application architecture Uptick uses NGINX.

 ![uptick](./img/multinodev1.png)